coderbri/MERN-Apr2023/Wk7-MERN_Auth/Lecture-Code/D19-Login_and_Registration_Part_I/README.md

     const bcrypt = require('bcrypt');
     ```

-2. **Register User Method:**
-    On registration, the registerUser method first check for existing email addresses and let know if there is already an existing user.
-If not, then the new user created with the valid data will be passed from the request via request.body, a JWT is generated and sent back as a cookie to the client, and finally returns the new user data.
+2. **Register User Method:** On registration, the `registerUser` method first check for existing email addresses and let know if there is already an existing user.
+If not, then the new user created with the valid data will be passed from the request via `request.body`, a JWT is generated and sent back as a cookie to the client, and finally returns the new user data.
 The method also includes error handling for a smooth user registration process.
     ```js
     registerUser: async (request, response) => {
         try {